 Turkey coup plots: Major suspects

-Several trials are running concurrently and no-one has yet been convicted.
-The following are some of the most senior officers and other key figures charged over the affair.
+The following are some of the most senior officers and other key figures to stand trial.

 General Ilker Basbug

-Commander of the Turkish armed forces from 2008 to 2010, Gen Basbug is the most senior officer implicated in the alleged coup plots.
-He was arrested on 5 January and is expected to face initial charges of "gang leadership" and attempting to topple the government.
+Commander of the Turkish Armed Forces (TAF) from 2008 to 2010, Gen Basbug is the most senior officer implicated in the alleged coup plots.

-His arrest follows allegations made by officers involved in another trial that he ordered the creation of anti-government websites.
-He has rejected the charges, describing as "tragicomic" attempts to implicate him in terrorist activity.
+His arrest followed allegations made by officers involved in another trial that he ordered the creation of anti-government websites.
+He rejected the charges, describing as "tragicomic" attempts to implicate him in terrorist activity.

 General Hasan Igsiz

-He has been described as "the number one suspect" and stands accused of orchestrating an internet campaign to discredit the governing AK party.
+He has been described as "the number one suspect" and was found guilty of orchestrating an internet campaign to discredit the AK party.
 He was arrested in August 2011.

 General Cetin Dogan